Have a Very Hygge Christmas

 If you want instant hygge you light candles, so called ‘living lights’.
 An expression that I just love, it sounds so magical!
 Make sure to light every single candle and if you’re lucky enough to have one, light your fireplace!
 When it comes to home lightning, dim your lights to create the soothing, soft and warm glow that we know and love from Scandinavian homes.

-Hygge is about savouring the moment and indulging yourself with the simple pleasures in life.
+Hygge is about savoring the moment and indulging yourself with the simple pleasures in life.
 Good food and hot drinks are very hygge.
 Hot drinks even come in first place in association with hygge.
 Absolute favorite is coffee, yet at Christmas time the festive and fragrant glögg (mulled wine) may take over for a few days.

 Baking and eating cakes and cookies is also very hyggeligt, it the perfect way to spend time with your loved ones and to get into the Christmas spirit.